 - roughness map – determines where object should be shiny like a mirror and where should be matt like a rubber.
 It works together with specullar map.

 - normal map – adds small details to materials without increasing the number of vertices.

-These four texture maps are the essentials.
-There are more useful textures and ways how to make materials look better.
+These four texture maps are most used.
+There are more useful texture maps and ways how to make materials look better.
+Very depend.

 When the model and all materials are done, it’s time for animations.
 The first step is rigging.
 Basically, you need to create a skeleton and tie the right vertices to the right bones.
 Which allows easy bending and animating of the 3D model.

-Use previously created bones to make base poses and animations to later use in the project.
+Using previously created bones to make base poses and animations for later use in the project.

-Compositing is the process of merging layers of previously rendered images and applying effects to get enhanced visual quality,
+Compositing is the process of merging layers of previously rendered images and applying effects to enhance visual quality.

 Final touches and export

-Fine-tuning and exporting final video ready for youtube.
+Last fine-tuning and exporting final video ready for publication.